Covenant Christian School Association

 Public Relations Committee

 Members praying and serving in the Committees are the real powerhouse of the Association.
 There is always much work to be done on these committees – especially in these pioneering days – and the work requires sacrificial giving and dedication to the Lord and His work.
 Association members are, from time to time, called upon to assist with other activities.
-These may include interviewing prospective parents for enrolment of their children, interviewing prospective Association members, providing willing hands at working bees and representing Covenant at their Church.
+These may include interviewing prospective Association members, providing willing hands at working bees and representing Covenant at their Church.

 How much does it cost to join the Association?